feyzaaydogan/Digital-Alarm-Clock/README.md

             3-Temperature (Switchable between Celsius and Fahrenheit)

--4 Buttons which are used for:
+Buttons which are used for:

-            B1-Switching between modes in current time

-   (Hold 3 seconds for current time setup)
+            B1-Switching between modes in current time(Hold 3 seconds for current time setup)

-            B2-Setting the alarm ON and OFF

-               (Hold 3 seconds for alarm time setup)
+            B2-Setting the alarm ON and OFF(Hold 3 seconds for alarm time setup)

-B3-Switching between temperature scales (Fahrenheit /Celcius)

-   (During a value setup, this button acts as “raise value ^”)
+            B3-Switching between temperature scales (Fahrenheit /Celcius)(During a value setup, this button acts as “raise value ^”)

-            B4-Snooze button

-               (Temporarily stops alarm for only 5 minutes)
+            B4-Snooze button(Temporarily stops alarm for only 5 minutes)

 - Piezo buzzer for the alarm sound